syncfusion-content/blazor-docs/blazor/common/localization.md

     > Here, the `ApplicationNamespace` is your application name.

 2. Create `~/Shared/SyncfusionLocalizer.cs` file and implement `ISyncfusionStringLocalizer` to the class.
-This acts as a middle ware to connect the Syncfusion Blazor UI components and resource files.
+This acts as a middleware to connect the Syncfusion Blazor UI components and resource files.

     > Map the `SfResources.ResourceManager` to this interface `Manager`.